kokomo-dragonhack/Camping-Mobile/README.md

 You can do that by running `flutter doctor`.
 If the problem persists try running `flutter clean`.
 To generate an apk by yourself run `flutter build apk` and for ipa file `flutter build ios` (works only on Mac with Xcode).

-## Installation and running the APK/IPA
+## Installation and running the APK

 Building of the artifacts is handled by two Github Action workflows - one for Android and one for iOS.
-To install the app directly to your Android mobile  device or Iphone go to repository releases and download the latest (pre)release APK/IPA file and then  install it on your mobile phone (if the apk installation fails switch to airplane mode and then try installing it again).
+To install the app directly to your Android mobile device go to repository releases and download the latest (pre)release APK file and then install it on your mobile phone (if the apk installation fails switch to airplane mode and then try installing it again).

 ## Purpose of the app